logo

 Since 2015, INTERPOL has utilized Bonaparte, which evolved into its present version as the I-Familia service starting in 2021.
 The I-Familia initiative by INTERPOL harnesses the Bonaparte software to lead global efforts in identifying missing persons using DNA kinship matching.
 This international endeavor breaks through national barriers, offering hope for resolving missing person cases that are beyond the scope of individual countries.
 I-Familia not only facilitates the reunion of families but also provides solutions to long-unresolved mysteries, showcasing INTERPOL's dedication to utilizing advanced science for humanitarian aims.
 I-Familia represents a significant advancement in the global resolution of missing persons cases through its worldwide network.

-For more detailed information, visit INTERPOL's I-Familia page https://www.interpol.int/How-we-work/Forensics/I-Familia
+For more detailed information, please visit INTERPOL's I-Familia page https://www.interpol.int/How-we-work/Forensics/I-Familia

 The collaboration between the Netherlands Forensic Institute (NFI) and Bonaparte has been pivotal, from its inception and launching in 2010 to date.
 The NFI has employed this advanced program for familial searches in severe crime cases, investigations of missing persons such as victims of the flood disaster and World War II, and for Disaster Victim Identification (DVI).
 Bonaparte's technology was instrumental in the identification of victims from the 2010 Tripoli air crash and played a critical role in identifying victims of the Malaysia Airlines MH17 flight disaster in 2014.